HFG43/Leaderboard/README.md

 # 📖 [Leaderboard] <a name="about-project"></a>

-This project is about a generation of a To Do List application using HTML, JavaScript, the browser's Local Storage, and Webpack as a compiler.
-Users can add, edit and remove items through a user-friendly interface.
+This project is about using an API to get a list of names and their scores.

-**[Leaderboard]** is a project where I put in practice ES6 semantics and use of webpack.
+**[Leaderboard]** For this project, I used Gitflow by working on a feature branch and using develop as my main branch till production, and also use webpack as compiler.

 ## 🛠 Built With <a name="built-with"></a>